-Type A: low lactose, milk free diet Type C: high protein, high calorie diet Type D: altered consistency (liquidised) diet Type B: aluten free diet
+Type A: low lactose, milk free diet

+Type B: gluten free diet

+Type D: altered consistency (liquidised) diet

 Exceptional Needs Payments (ENPs)

 The HSE have discretion to make once-off payments to meet exceptional or out of the ordinary needs.
 Examples would be assistance towards the cost of funerals, maternity items or buying/repairing an essential household items such as a cooker or washing machine.
 If you have a once-off expense, which you are unable to pay, you should apply for this payment.
 The decision to award an ENP is at the discretion of the Community Welfare Officer (CWO) and is based on the individual circumstances of each case.
 Give the CWO as much information as you can in order to see if the payment can be made.
 If you require assistance in making an application contact your nearest Resource Centre or the INOU.